 SPONSORED: Grogan & Brown Artisan Butchers – Kilkenny’s finest foods at the click of a button

-KILKENNY’S award-winning Grogan & Brown Artisan Butchers has launched an innovative digital service that is proving to be a huge hit with customers who appreciate great food, but also lead very busy lives during the week.
+An innovative digital service launched by Kilkenny’s award-winning Grogan & Brown Artisan Butchers is proving to be a huge hit with customers who appreciate great food, but also lead very busy lives during the week.

-Grogan & Brown Artisan Butchers pioneered their ‘Click and Collect’ service last year, and now they’re expanding their online offering to cater for the growing demand.
+Grogan & Brown Artisan Butchers pioneered their ‘Click and Collect’ service over the past year, and in recent months they’ve expanded their online offering to cater for the growing demand.

 Visitors to the artisan butchers in Loughboy will be familiar with the store’s immaculate layout and presentation: high-quality beef cuts and locally-sourced organic foods all served up with the expert guidance of Grogan & Brown’s highly-trained staff.